peak-ai/platform-global-images/workflow/r/barebones/v1/README.md

 ### ODBC Setup
 - The `odbcinst.ini` file exists in the `/home/peak-user` directory, and the `ODBCSYSINI` env has been set accordingly.

+You can find more details about setting up ODBC for `redshift` [here](https://docs.aws.amazon.com/redshift/latest/mgmt/configure-odbc-connection.html).
+For `snowflake` more details can be found [here](https://docs.snowflake.com/en/user-guide/odbc-linux.html)

 ### Build Arguments
 The Dockerfile expects the following build arguments:
 - `PEAK_USER_ID`: This is the default user that the workflow step runs with when this image is used in the Peak platform.
 On the Peak platform, this value must be `8877`.
 Inside the image we create a new user with this user id which is then used when running the image across various services in the Peak Platform.

+You can find more details about build arguments in the [Docker documentation](https://docs.docker.com/engine/reference/commandline/build/#set-build-time-variables---build-arg).

 ## Building the Image
-Building the image is quite straightforward, just run the docker build command passing in the required build arguments.
+To build the image locally just run the docker build command passing in the required build arguments.
 ```
 docker build . -t workflow-r-barebones-v1 -build-arg PEAK_USER_ID=8877
 ```
+You can find more details about building an image in the [Docker documentation](https://docs.docker.com/engine/reference/commandline/build/).
+You can find more details about building an image in the [Docker documentation](https://docs.docker.com/engine/reference/commandline/build/).

 ## Using the Image
 - The image can be directly used by using it in the workflow step form.